donnemartin/donnemartin.github.io/content/system-design-cache.md

 [Memcached](https://memcached.org/) is generally used in this manner.

 Subsequent reads of data added to cache are fast.
 Cache-aside is also referred to as lazy loading.
 Only requested data is cached, which avoids filling up the cache with data that isn't requested.

+##### Disadvantage(s): cache-aside

+* Each cache miss results in three trips, which can cause a noticeable delay.
+* Data can become stale if it is updated in the database.
+This issue is mitigated by setting a time-to-live (TTL) which forces an update of the cache entry, or by using write-through.
+* When a node fails, it is replaced by a new, empty node, increasing latency.